Tarqez/Pulsate/README.md

 # Pulse photo interface
-Easly create a gallery plug-in based on Pulse Photo functionality (back-end uploading, re-sorting and captioning) with this interface that provides php sorted arrays of photos and captions.
+Easly create a gallery plug-in based on _Pulse Photo functionality (back-end uploading, re-sorting and captioning)_ with this interface that provides php sorted arrays of photos and captions.

 Save time, keep code clean and personalize your gallery focusing only on the html/css/js part.

 ![Inteface stack position](http://tarqez.github.io/pulse-photo-interface/pgi.jpg)
 ## Usage
-Drop _pupin.php_ in _inc/plugins_ folder of your Pulse installation directory and include it in your gallery plug-in script
+Drop _pupin.php_ in _inc/plugins_ folder of your Pulse installation directory and include it in your gallery plug-in php script

     require './inc/plugins/pupin.php';